Quasicrystal kirigami: Discussion

-All together, we have uncovered a set of strategies for designing a deployable kirigami structure given any planar tiling pattern by adding tiles to it, removing tiles from it, or changing the connectivity of tiles in it.
+All together, our strategies for designing a deployable quasicrystal kirigami structure are based on taking any planar tiling pattern and adding tiles to it, removing tiles from it, or changing the connectivity of tiles in it.
 These approaches preserve some of the symmetries of the tilings and exhibit highly unusual geometrical, topological and mechanical features throughout deployment.

-Besides the 5-fold Penrose tiling, 8-fold Ammann--Beenker tiling and 12-fold Stampfli tiling considered in this work, the three design methods can also be applied to aperiodic tilings with other symmetry orders for achieving a large variety of symmetry-preserving deployable structures.
-Since the deployable structures produced by the three proposed design methods are significantly different from traditional kirigami structures in the sense that they are ordered but aperiodic throughout the entire deployment process, they naturally complement prior kirigami approaches and may well pave the way for the design of novel deployable structures.
+Besides the 5-fold Penrose tiling, 8-fold Ammann--Beenker tiling and 12-fold Stampfli tilings, we note that our three design methods can be applied to many other tilings with a single center of $N$-fold rotational symmetry for achieving a variety of rotational symmetry-preserving deployable structures.
+Since the deployable structures produced by our three proposed design methods are significantly different from traditional kirigami structures in the sense that they are ordered but aperiodic throughout the entire deployment process, they naturally complement prior kirigami approaches and may well pave the way for the design of novel deployable structures.

+The special nature of quasicrystals may also make our designed patterns useful for applications that require both order and aperiodicity.
+Specifically, the combination of deployability and quasiperiodic translational order suggests that the designed quasicrystal kirigami patterns may be useful for information storage and retrieval, analogous to the recent use of the Penrose tilings for visual secret sharing~\cite{yan2020penrose}, physical cryptography and unusual mechanical and optical properties given the nature and form of the deployed patterns.